iml130/lotlan-scheduler/README.md

 # LoTLan Schedular

-Schedular for LoTLan tasks.
+Schedular for [LoTLan](https://lotlan.readthedocs.io/en/latest/) tasks.
 Parses LoTLan files and accepts events defined in the files to schedule.

+The repository for the LoTLan grammar can be found [here](https://github.com/iml130/LoTLan)
 ## Task examples

 You can find many LoTLan files / examples in the LoTLan Schedular [repository](https://github.com/iml130/lotlan-schedular) or in the official [Documentation](https://lotlan-schedular.readthedocs.io)